polemecanique/lms-meca-seminars/README.md

-## Welcome to the LMS's wiki repository
+## Welcome to the internal Pôle Méca seminar series webapge!

-* The wiki website can can be browsed [here](https://alexandredabyseesaram.github.io/Wiki_LMS/).
+* The website can can be browsed [here](https://alexandredabyseesaram.github.io/Wiki_LMS/).